-In February 2020, the Company's Board of Directors initiated a process to evaluate a range of strategic alternatives available to the Company (the "Strategic Review").
+On February 12, 2020, the Company's Board of Directors initiated a process to evaluate a range of strategic alternatives available to the Company (the "Strategic Review").
 AltaCorp Capital Inc. and Mackie Research Capital Corporation were appointed to act as exclusive financial advisors to the Company with respect to the Strategic Review.
 The Board of Directors appointed a special committee of independent directors (the "Special Committee") to oversee the Strategic Review.
 The Company has not established a definitive timeline to complete the Strategic Review.

-During the three months ended March 31, 2020, the Company completed the following transactions:
+During the year ended June 30, 2020, the Company completed the following transactions:

-- In February 2020, Harvest One successfully divested its 19.99% interest in Burb Cannabis Corp. ("Burb"), a private cannabis retailer based in British Columbia for cash proceeds of \$1,513, as well as the forgiveness of a shareholder loan to Burb with a face value of \$250.
-In addition, Burb and Harvest One of concurrently agreed to terminate warrants in the capital of Burb held by Harvest One and Harvest One's option to purchase a majority equity interest in Burb. - In March 2020, Harvest One completed the sale of the 398-acre site in Lillooet, British Columbia (the "Lillooet Property") for cash consideration of \$770.
+- On February 26, 2020, Harvest One successfully divested its 19.99% interest in Burb Cannabis Corp. ("Burb"), a private cannabis retailer based in British Columbia for cash proceeds of \$1,513, as well as the forgiveness of a shareholder loan to Burb with a face value of \$250.
+In addition, Burb and Harvest One of concurrently agreed to terminate warrants in the capital of Burb held by Harvest One and Harvest One's option to purchase a majority equity interest in Burb. - On March 31, 2020, Harvest One completed the sale of the 398-acre site in Lillooet, British Columbia (the "Lillooet Property") for cash consideration of \$770.

-Subsequent to March 31, 2020, the Company announced the following transactions:
+During the year ended June 30, 2020, the Company announced the following transaction:

-- In June 2020, the Company entered into a definitive agreement (the "Acquisition Agreement") to sell its United Greeneries' licensed cannabis cultivation and processing businesses (the "Transaction") located in Duncan, British Columbia to Costa Canna Production Limited Liability Partnership ("Costa LLP") and 626875 B.C.
+• On June 26, 2020, the Company entered into a definitive agreement (the "Acquisition Agreement") to sell its United Greeneries' licensed cannabis cultivation and processing businesses located in Duncan, British Columbia to Costa LLP and 626875 B.C.
 Ltd. (together with Costa LLP, the "Purchasers") for total cash consideration of \$8,200.
-Upon closing of the Transaction, the Company will also effect a licence agreement with the Purchasers, which will provide Costa LLP, through its licensed subsidiary, with the right to use certain licensed intellectual property of the Company to produce and distribute Cannabis 2.0 products in Canada in exchange for a royalty to be paid to the Company and, in turn, provide the Company with distribution for Cannabis 2.0 products in Canada.
-The Transaction is subject to a number of conditions, including the receipt of certain regulatory clearances and consents and the satisfaction or waiver of all conditions of closing under the Acquisition Agreement.
-The Transaction is anticipated to close on or around July 30, 2020. - In conjunction with the Acquisition Agreement, the Company secured a \$1,500 bridge financing facility ("Bridge Facility") from Costa LLP.
-It is the intention of the parties that the Bridge Facility will mature and be repaid in full upon the closing of the Transaction.
-The Bridge Facility is secured by general security agreements over the Company's and its United Greeneries subsidiaries' assets (the "Assets"), as well as guarantees provided by the United Greeneries subsidiaries.
-In order to facilitate the availability of the Bridge Facility, MMJ Group Holdings Limited ("MMJ") has agreed to subordinate its security interest in certain of the Assets, to Costa LLP.
-The Bridge Facility carries a commitment fee of \$25 and, if not repaid in full upon closing of the Transaction, shall bear interest at a rate of 10% per annum.
+Upon closing of the Transaction, the Company would effect a licence agreement with the Purchasers, which would provide Costa LLP, through its licensed subsidiary, with the right to use certain licensed intellectual property of the Company to produce and distribute Cannabis 2.0 products in Canada in exchange for a royalty to be paid to the Company and, in turn, provide the Company with distribution for Cannabis 2.0 products in Canada.
+The Transaction was closed on August 26, 2020.

+In conjunction with the Acquisition Agreement, the Company secured a \$1,500 bridge financing facility ("Bridge Facility") from Costa LLP, maturing and to be repaid at the closing of the Transaction.
+The Bridge Facility was secured by general security agreements over the Company's and its United Greeneries subsidiaries' assets (the "Assets"), as well as guarantees provided by the United Greeneries subsidiaries.
+On August 26, 2020, the Company repaid Costa LLP \$1,525 for principal and fees related to the Bridge Facility.